A chat with Lila

 What project are you most proud of?
 And why is that?

-This year, we were the campaign studio for the Designers Institute of New Zealand Best Awards.
+Last year, we were the campaign studio for the Designers Institute of New Zealand Best Awards.
 We had space to push the brief on this marathon of a project.
 It was dreamy - like being a kid again.
 Surrealism was always my favourite art movement, so all of the weird, wacky, colourful stop motion was a treat to digest (and a feat of mental gymnastics to produce).

 Throughout the 10-month adventure, we faced some hefty challenges.
 We were designing for designers, while also wanting to showcase who we are as a studio.
 The quantity of deliverables and the standard to which they were delivered represented a mound of work.
 But those late nights munching on pizza with the team, paint splattered all over our arms, make some of my favourite memories at Strategy.